Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 As you make your way deeper into the city center, stroll through the elegant Piazza di Spagna, home to the iconic Spanish Steps — one of Rome’s most beloved landmarks.

-This 18th-century staircase connects the piazza below with the Trinità dei Monti church above and is a favorite spot for locals and visitors alike to to walk around, maybe do some people-watching, and soak in the bustling atmosphere.
+This 18th-century staircase connects the piazza below with the Trinità dei Monti church above and is a favorite spot for locals and visitors alike to walk around, maybe do some people-watching, and soak in the bustling atmosphere.

 Take your time ascending or descending the 135 steps, pausing to admire the view and the lively ambiance.
 Only thing, do NOT sit on the Spanish Steps, or you will get yelled at!